largehadroncollider/defcon-guide/DEF CON Guide.md

 As Magneto said to "John/Pyro" in X-Men 2, "What's your real name?"

 Your handle is your (mostly) unique name within the hacker community that allows you to be quickly and easily identified.
-There may be hundreds (or even thousands) of "Mike's" at DEF CON, but not nearly as many Wiseacres or Anch's.
+There may be hundreds (or even thousands) of "Mike"s at DEF CON, but not nearly as many Wiseacres or Anchs.

 Many people at DEF CON choose to use a handle instead of their real name to identify themselves.
 Don’t be an asshole, and respect someone’s choices no matter what they choose to call themselves.
-All kinds come to DEF CON, so to allow yourself to be easily identified, and to protect your own identity, you may also choose to use a handle, whether it’s one you already have or a new one that you create.
+All kinds come to DEF CON, so to allow yourself to be easily identified and protect your own identity, you may also choose to use a handle, whether it’s one you already have or a new one that you create.
 Remember, respect others choices and everyone will have a good time.

 ## Goons (Those Cool People in Red, Often Confused with Deadpool)